 TEDEd: Earth School

 Enroll in TEDEd’s free Earth school and dive into 30 lessons covering the full gamut of issues, from transport to food to people and society and many more.
-Each video lesson includes open-ended and multiple choice discussion questions and additional resources for further study.
+Each video lesson contains open-ended and multiple choice discussion questions and additional resources for further study.

 Lesson Plans, Teacher Guides and Online Environmental Resources for Educators